Contact tracing: History

 Contact tracing programs were first implemented to track syphilis cases in the 1930s.
 Initial efforts proved to be difficult given the stigmatization associated with sexually transmitted infections (STIs).
 Individuals were reluctant to report infections because they were concerned for their privacy.
 Revealing partner history and details about sexual activity was challenging as it affected relationships among individuals and community members.
 In addition, public health officials targeted certain populations such as sex workers, minorities, and at-risk populations further eliciting feeling of fear, shame, and guilt in society.
 With these negative implications of contact tracing, particularly in the space of sexually transmitted infections, public health officials found it difficult to elicit information from exposed individuals.
-During the HIV epidemic, many affected person were hesitant to report information, which hindered the efforts to understand HIV and curb the spread.
+During the HIV epidemic, many affected people were hesitant to report information, which hindered the efforts to understand HIV and curb the spread.
 To combat some of the negative stigma associated with contact tracing and STIs, health departments sometimes referred to contact tracing as partner notification in the 1980s.
 Partner notification, also called partner care, is a subset of contact tracing aimed specifically at informing sexual partners of an infected person and addressing their health needs.
 This definition evolved from identifying infected individuals to including a comprehensive program that encompasses counseling and medical care to treat the infection.

 The official title, contract tracers, was first implemented in the United Kingdom during the smallpox outbreaks.
 Dedicated individuals served on a surveillance-based team to curb the spread of disease.
 This process served as a blueprint for other public health agencies to have a formalized program.
 The United States soon followed and enacted a contact tracing program for the prevention of infectious diseases which included TB, HIV, SARS, and now SARS-CoV-2.